mypacecreator/mypace-simple-wrapper-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 It is just a block that wraps blocks with a div element.

+== Description ==

+It is just a block that wraps blocks with a div element.
 If you are struggling with CSS for core group blocks, this plugin is for you.

-== Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 == Installation ==